webman168/TLS1.3Browser-iOS5/readme.md

 # TLS 1.3 Browser for iOS 5
 Tested on iOS 5.1 with wikipedia.org, which uses TLS 1.3.
+Includes a Google root certificate and the ISRG X1 certificate for Wikipedia.
+Add your own certificates to the certs folder and rebuild the project to include them.

 Built using a modified version of Theos and the stock iOS 5.1 SDK.